 The Best Movies of 2019

-Now that we're into the final days of 2019, what kind of year has it been at the cinemas and which stands as the best movies of the year?
+Now we look back on 2019.
+What kind of year at the cinemas was it and which films stand out as the best movies of the year?

 The ever-looming presence of 'Avengers: Endgame' in this year's box office has meant that smaller movies have had a far better showing at cinemas, but where do they all land in our best of the year list?
 With that in mind, we've pulled together the lists of our four critics - Deirdre Molumby, James W. Anderson, Stacey Grouden and Brian Lloyd - to give a sense of what's on top and what's not.